juanguren/Aluna/README.md

 # Aluna - Podcast Web

-<h3>Aluna is a web, responsive one-pager that shares some cool Spotify playlists.
+<h3>Aluna is a web, responsive one-pager that shares content science and cosmos-related wisdom plus some cool Spotify playlists.
 Showcasing skills in the following:</h3>

 <h4>Technologies</h4>
 <ul>